Rouawelhazi/computer-roua/README.md

 # computer-roua
-im ew at github wanna create code
+im new at github wanna create code